 1. Choose Your Audience

-Are you selling your to the general public?
 Are you giving them as gifts to your best customers or the parents of your school?
-Once you have determined who your audience is, you can start to choose the types of pictures you want to include in your calendar.
+Once you have determined who your audience is, you can start to choose the types of pictures you want to include in your calendar project.

 For example, The Highway 1 Project is an organization dedicated to raising money to improve Highway 1 in California and to protect parks along the Pacific Coastline.
 Their calendar features gorgeous scenic pictures.
 This entices people to purchase the calendars and it reminds them throughout the year that they supported a good cause.

 2. Are You Going to Include Advertisements & Sponsors?